 The Edel Rhapsody for Wagner Tuba and Orchestra

 The Edel Rhapsody (pronounced Aydel) for solo B-flat Wagner tuba and Orchestra had its World Premiere in Carlisle Cathedral on 12th June 1993.
 The concert, supported by Northern Arts is believed to be the first time that a work for Solo B-flat Tenor Wagner Tuba and Orchestra has ever been performed anywhere in the world.

 Due to a significant rise in popularity of the Wagner Tuba, there has been increased interest in the Edel Rhapsody and Caudel completed a full revision of the score in 2015.
-Performances in the United States take place in October 2018 (US Premiere) and February 2019.
+First performances have included two in the United States – US Premiere October 2018 and most recently February 2019.

 The latter featured notable Cleveland hornist Tren Cheshier with one reviewer saying: